 Court Advocacy and Assistance: The goal of the advocacy program is to inform clients about their options and to help them through an individualized self-guided plan that is safe and effective for their future.
 We help navigate through the often-complex legal and court system to accompany clients as they seek domestic violence orders of protection.
 Our advocates help clients find resources from community and government agencies to working with law enforcement finding the best solutions to secure their safety.

-Safe House: Our shelter, located in a quiet residential neighborhood, provides a safe haven from violence and a place to heal from domestic violence.
-Women and children who stay at the house have a welcoming place to plan for their future.
+Safe House: Our shelter, located in a quiet residential neighborhood, provides a safe haven from violence and a place to heal from domestic and sexual violence.
+Individuals who stay at the house have a welcoming place to plan for their future.
 Our staff members help clients create plans to find housing and employment.
 They also receive guidance in developing positive child/parent interaction.
 All of our services are tailored to the specific needs of each safe house resident.

-Community Awareness and Education: Through speaking engagements, teaching opportunities, distributing literature to local agencies, fundraising events, and collaboration with other community organizations, we seek to increase knowledge base and understanding of the causes and effects of domestic violence to people in our market.
+Community Awareness and Education: Through speaking engagements, teaching opportunities, distributing literature to local agencies, fundraising events, and collaboration with other community organizations, we seek to increase our knowledge base and understanding of the causes and effects of domestic and sexual violence on people in our market.
 This initiative is to increase awareness of the availability of our services throughout our community.

-Referrals and Information: Please call us for information about domestic violence and prevention services or to attain a referral to another community of government agency.
+Referrals and Information: Please call us for information about domestic and sexual violence and prevention services or to attain a referral to another community of government agency.

-Sexual Assault: If you or a loved one have been affected by sexual assault, please contact Promise Place in New Bern.
-They are the local advocacy agency for victims of sexual assault, providing a range of therapeutic and advocacy services.
-252-636-3381
+Sexual Assault: If you or a loved one have been affected by sexual assault, please contact our advocates for assistance and information.

-Survivor-Centered Economic Advocacy: Financial abuse effects about 99% of all domestic violence causes.
-We will provide economic justice- an inter-sectional approach to supporting with meeting a range of economic needs that may arise because of and/or in tandem with domestic violence.
+Survivor-Centered Economic Advocacy: Financial abuse effects about 99% of all domestic violence cases.
+We will provide economic justice- an inter-sectional approach to supporting with meeting a range of economic needs that may arise because of and/or in tandem with domestic and sexual violence.
 Our project will assist survivors with economic advocacy and literacy.
-These programs will include: Financial Education, Matched Savings, Credit Counseling and Repair.
+These programs will include Financial Education, Matched Savings, Credit Counseling and Repair.
 See more information here.